Evelnon/veloren/VelorenPort/Network/README.md

 recovered transparently.
 Streams may optionally encrypt payloads using a key derived from the shared handshake secret.
 Prioritization remains basic and QUIC options are still limited.
+Recent work added experimental support for connection migration and 0‑RTT data via `QuicClientConfig` and `QuicServerConfig`.
+These options can be enabled when calling `ConnectAsync` or `ListenAsync`.

 ### Compatibility with Existing Rust Server